'Some kind of terrible dream' for Ukrainian women refugees

 She cannot collapse as she thinks about the life they left behind.
 “I realize that we’ll have to work a lot now,” she said.
 “I need to get myself together because I have two children and I need to ball up my will like a fist.”

-In Romania, Alina Rudakova began to cry as the realized she had forgotten about International Women’s Day.
+In Romania, Alina Rudakova began to cry as the realized she had forgotten about the holiday.
 Last year, the 19-year-old from Melitopol received a bouquet of flowers from her father and gifts from other relatives.

 “This year, I didn’t even think about this day,” she said.
 “This day was really awful.”

-In a theater at the Ukrainian Cultural Center in the Polish city of Przemysl near the border, women and children filled makeshift beds.
+In a theater at the Ukrainian Cultural Center in the Polish city of Przemysl near the border, women filled makeshift beds.
 Some checked their phones yet again for news.

 “It was difficult to prepare myself for traveling,” said one refugee from near Kyiv who gave only her first name, Natalia.
 “My sister said that I am very brave, but in my opinion I am a coward.
 I want to go home.”